 Did you already know these seven facts?

-If you love Michelangelo, follow in his footsteps in Tuscany, with the help of a map.
+If you love Michelangelo, follow in his footsteps in Tuscany.